 One survey shows that companies spend $142 on average for a face-face meeting with a prospect at a tradeshow, whereas the cost of that same face-to-face meeting at a prospect’s office is $259.

-In order to maximize results from trade show media outreach, integrated approaches deliver considerably better results than simply sending out a release and hoping for the best.
-This post is about how integrated media campaigns can best be planned to maximize media coverage.
+In order to maximize results from trade show PR, integrated approaches deliver considerably better results than simply sending out a release and hoping for the best.
+This post is about how integrated PR and media campaigns can best be planned to maximize media coverage.

 Before any plans can be made, however, a decision needs to be made about what goals and objectives the company will want to achieve through its trade show media campaign.